 All assembly and Year group meetings begin with a community prayer often prepared/led by the students.

 At approximately 12:25 pm each day a chime is played over the PA system.
-At this chime all activity ceases and silence is observed for prayer or reflection.
+At this chime all activity ceases and the Angelus prayer is prayed staff and students as an opportunity to reflect on our faith in God.

-Each school year is begun with a liturgy at which all students and staff are present.
-College liturgies are set around key dates of the Church calendar.
+Each school year begins with an Opening College Mass at which all students and staff are present.
+College Masses and liturgies are set around key dates of the liturgical calendar.
 Students also have a number of opportunities during the year for class and year Mass.
-Liturgies are also held to celebrate feast days and special occasions, or to commemorate solemn remembrances.
-Eucharistic liturgies are celebrated as part of Year 10 and Year 12 Graduations.
-Community members are also invited to lead/attend Mass at the parish on selected occasions.
+Masses and Liturgies are also held to celebrate feast days and special occasions or to commemorate solemn remembrances.
+Eucharistic Celebrations are celebrated as part of Year 12 Graduations.

-- provide ‘time-out’ for students from the normal pressures of school life so that each student may be allowed and assisted to reflect on his/her own life
+- provide time-out for students from the normal pressures of school life so that each student may be allowed and assisted to reflect on her/his own life

 - develop each student's understanding of her/himself and to enhance their self-esteem